huiwen-j/huiwen-j.github.io/_pages/about.md

 ## Prospective students:
 I’m actively recruiting enthusiastic students passionate about exciting research.
- - If you are a UC Berkeley student interested in working with me, please feel free to reach out.
+ - If you are a UC Berkeley student interested in working with me, feel free to reach out.
  - If you are not yet a UC Berkeley student, please consider apply for Berkeley IEOR PhD program and select my name as one of the faculty that you'd like to work with.